penguinwang96825/Yang-Blog/_posts/2019-06-11-categorising-song-genre-by-analysing-lyrics.md

 ## Data Processing

 There are lots of techniques for NLP data processing, such as noise removal (remove stopwords), lexicon normalisation (stemming, lemmatisation), object standardisation (acronyms, hash tags, colloquial slangs), etc. However, these are out of the scope in this article, instead, I will only do tokenisation.
-Maybe I will post another article discussing about different kind of text processing procedure in the future.
+I wrote an [article]({{site.baseurl}}{% link _posts/2020-11-27-exploratory-data-analysis-for-predicting-insurance-claim.md %}) that teachs you how to do a proper EDA on your data.

 ```python
 def tokenization(text):